pnsaeta/p064/docs/FO-Gamma.md

   I_{\mu} = \int_{-\infty}^{\infty} e^{-\alpha \xi^2} \xi^{\mu} \dd{\xi}
 \end{equation}

 Before sweating the details, note that if $$\mu$$ is odd, then the integrand is odd and so the integral evaluates to zero.
 So, we only need to worry about even values of $$\mu = 2m$$.
-We can evaluate these by differentiating under the integral sign:
+We can evaluate these by **differentiating under the integral sign**:
 \begin{align}
   I_{2m} &= \int_{-\infty}^{\infty} \xi^{2m} e^{-\alpha \xi^2} \dd{\xi}
   = \int_{-\infty}^{\infty} \left( -\pdv{}{\alpha}\right)^m \;e^{-\alpha \xi^2} \dd{\xi} \notag \\\